 About the P&P Mission

 P&P supports the University's instructional, research, and service mission by providing services to the campus community.
 The unit is a part of the Division of Business and Finance and reports to the Director of Auxiliary Services.
-Marketed as Your On-Campus Copy Center, the facility is located off Back Campus Drive in close proximity to the Humanities, TLC, Mathematics/Physics, and Social Sciences buildings, the Ingram Library, the College of Business, and administrative offices on front campus.
+Marketed as Your On-Campus Copy Center, the facility is located off Back Campus Drive, across from East Commons Dining Hall and in close proximity to the Humanities, TLC, Mathematics/Physics, and Social Sciences buildings, the Ingram Library, the College of Business, and administrative offices on front campus.

 Publications and Printing provides duplicating services to augment individual copiers located in most department offices and also provides color copies and transparencies, design services, offset printing, a wide variety of finishing and binding services, laminating, large format posters, banners, presentation materials, and signs.
-The printing facility is equipped with MacIntosh publishing software, a high resolution imagesetter, state of the art film processor, plate burner and automated plate processor for imaging aluminum press plates, and light tables for film preparation.
+The printing facility is equipped with MacIntosh publishing software, Direct-to-Plate technology, state of the art film processor, plate burner and automated plate processor for imaging metal press plates, and light tables for film preparation.
 Imposition software greatly reduces the amount of film that must be stripped manually and streamlines the printing process.

 A six-unit Komori printing press purchased in F08 replaced a two-color unit that had been in use since 1996.
 A two-color Ryobi press purchased new in 2003 continues in use for printing forms, letterhead, envelopes, and small-format process color work.
 Equipment upgrades meet Recommendation B of the SACS report.